LeninInLoop/MusicDownloader-Telegram-Bot/README.md

 ### Step 5: Set Up Your Environment Variables

-Create a `.env` file in the root directory of the project and add the following environment variables:
+Create a `config.env` file in the root directory of the project and add the following environment variables:

 - `SPOTIFY_CLIENT_ID=your_spotify_client_id`
 - `SPOTIFY_CLIENT_SECRET=your_spotify_client_secret`